Michaelzats/ICA-ML/README.md

 For the purpose of training and evaluation, the dataset was partitioned into a 70-30 split, with 70% allocated for training and the remaining 30% reserved for testing.

 Our investigative approach encompassed a range of machine learning models, namely Naive Bayes, Support Vector Machines (SVM), and Random Forest.
-Additionally, a Deep Neural Network, a paradigm of deep learning, was also employed.
+Additionally, a Deep Neural Network *(due to this model, the chanks of codes might take a while to load)*, a paradigm of deep learning, was also employed.
 To enhance the performance and robustness of these models, various techniques were integrated into the pipeline:

 Feature Engineering: Utilization of N-grams to capture local word order information.
 Word Embeddings: Leveraging pre-trained embeddings to represent words in a dense vector space.